intermine/im-docs/docs/database/data-sources/custom/index.rst

 Keys file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Within the `resources` directory is a file called `new-source_keys.properties`.
+Within the `src/main/resources` directory is a file called `new-source_keys.properties`.
 Here we can define primary keys that will be used to integrate data from this source with any exiting objects in the database.
-We want to integrate proteins by their (UniProt) primaryAccession attribute so we define that this source should use the key:
+We want to integrate genes by their primaryIdentifier attribute so we define that this source should use the key:

 .. code-block:: properties

-  Protein=key_primaryacc

-Note that we don't expect any other data sources to provide interesting features so we don't need to integrate them - no key is defined.
-The possible keys are defined in `dbmodel/resources/genomic_keyDefs.properties`, new keys can be added if necessary.
+  Gene.key_primaryidentifier=primaryIdentifier

 Including your source in a Mine
 ----------------------------------------------